shaheen7a/GPT-AI-Summarizer/README.md

 ![AI-Summarizer](./src//showcase//view01.png)

 ## Overview
-Simplify your reading with Summize, an open-source article summarizer that transforms lengthy articles into clear and concise summaries
+Summize is an open-source article summarizer that can help you simplify your reading.
+It transforms lengthy articles into clear and concise summaries, so you can get the key points without having to read the entire article.
+With Summize, you can save time and focus on the most important information in any article.
+Whether you're a student, a busy professional, or just someone who wants to stay informed, Summize is a great tool for simplifying your reading.

 ### Links